 2. Check Water Clarity

-Bass prefer clear to slightly stained water.
-If the water’s too muddy, bass might retreat to clearer pockets or deeper zones.
+Bass are typically found in clear to slightly stained water.
+If the water is too muddy, they may retreat to clear pockets or deeper areas.

 3. Focus on Depth Changes